 This school is truly amazing.
 The education is excellent and my child is beginning to LOVE going to school!
 His grades have improved greatly and the language arts teacher Ms.Marantz is my child's favorite teacher.
 I would recommend this school to everyone.

 Fairburn Avenue Elementary School is a public elementary school in Los Angeles.
-The principal of Fairburn Avenue Elementary School is Elizabeth Abramowitz, whose e-mail is firstname.lastname@example.org.
-459 students go to Fairburn Avenue Elementary School and are mostly White, non-Hispanic; Hispanic; and Black, non-Hispanic.
-9% of the Fairburn Avenue Elementary School students have "limited English proficiency."
-9% of the 459 students here get reduced lunch prices.
-The student to teacher ratio at Fairburn Avenue Elementary School is 17:1.
+The principal of Fairburn Avenue Elementary School is Elizabeth Abramowitz, whose e-mail is email@example.com.
+459 children attend Fairburn Avenue Elementary School and identify as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+9% of the Fairburn Avenue Elementary School students are "limited in English proficiency."
+9% of the 459 students here have subsidized lunches.
+The ratio of students to teachers at Fairburn Avenue Elementary School is 17:1.
 Sinai Akiba Academy is one of the nearest elementary schools.

 - Ceramics sculpture